Building Communities in South Wales

 Charity information: Hope Not Hate Charitable Trust

-South Wales has very high rates of prescribed anti-anxiety & antidepressants.
+South Wales has very high rates of poor mental health.
 Social exclusion & deprivation are often manifest in crime, drug & alcohol abuse.
-Between 2009 & 2011, the suicide rate in Wales increased by 30%.
+Suicide rates are high too.
 Many feel 'left behind' by the pace of change.
 People are aspirational but blame new migrants or other immigrants for their lack of opportunity.
 Instead of working together on community problems, people focus on the things that divide them.

 Our campaign will create alliances around a common issue.
 Because mental health affects so many people within the community it is an issue that can’t be directly linked to immigration or the politics of 'us and them'.
 Using the skills already within the community, we aim to build the belief and recognition that this community is not ‘left behind’ and holds power through the strength of their collective traditions.